Unit 4: Inclusive Practice

 • Confusing the concepts of equality (fairness) and diversity (valuing differences), and using the terms interchangeably in assessments.

-• Misconception: Dental nurses only pass instruments and clean up.
-Correction: They are responsible for patient assessment, taking medical histories, monitoring vital signs, and assisting with complex procedures like implant surgery or conscious sedation.
+• Misconception: Dental nurses only pass instruments.
+Correction: They are responsible for infection control, patient management, record-keeping, and assisting with complex procedures, requiring a broad skill set.

-• Misconception: Radiography is solely the dentist's responsibility.
-Correction: Dental nurses can take radiographs if they have completed appropriate training and are working under the direction of a dentist, but they must understand the legal limits and safety measures.
+• Misconception: Radiography is solely the dentist's job.
+Correction: Dental nurses can take radiographs if trained and under prescription, but must follow strict safety protocols.

 Frequently Asked Questions